yoctoyotta1024/GoodSciProjTemplate/docs/source/usage/getstart.rst

     d. ``git push -u origin main``
 #.
 Make yourself the ``github.repository_owner`` who triggers GitHub's CI to publish documentation
    (see `.github/workflows/CI.yaml` and `.github/workflows/cocogitto.yaml`).
 #.
-Set your documentation to deploy using the `/(root)` folder of your gh-pages branch (see `instructions for gitHub publishing <https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site>`_).
-#.
 Switch to a new branch using git and start customising the template...

 Necessary second steps: